mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 > `JavaScriptMetadataProvider` is deprecated, [use `EntitySchema` instead](entity-schema.md).

 This provider should be used only if we are not using TypeScript at all and therefore we do not use decorators to annotate our properties.
-It will require we to specify the whole schema manually.
+It will require us to specify the whole schema manually.

 ```ts